mdn/content/files/en-us/web/css/cascade/index.md

 ## Which CSS entities participate in the cascade

-Only CSS declarations, that is property/value pairs, participate in the cascade.
+Only CSS property/value pair declarations participate in the cascade.
 This means that [at-rules](/en-US/docs/Web/CSS/At-rule) containing entities other than declarations, such as a {{ cssxref("@font-face")}} rule containing _descriptors_, don't participate in the cascade.

 ### @-rules and the cascade